 - Buttermilk is slightly acidic.
 Similar to the way ‘shortening’ acts to prevent gluten from creating long tough strands, a slightly acidic batter will make baked goods moist and tender.

-- Buttermilk’s flavor is tangy, making your recipe taste more like it’s homemade, rich and creamy.
+- The flavor is tangy, making your recipe taste more like it’s homemade, rich and creamy.

 - One downside is that Buttermilk will reduce some of the carbon dioxides from forming and making your recipe rise.
 If using Buttermilk in a recipe that doesn’t call for it, ensure you increase the amount of Baking Soda to compensate.

-The Buttermilk you buy in the store today and what is needed for most recipes is actually ‘Cultured Buttermilk’ rather than the liquid that is leftover after churning butter.
+The Buttermilk you buy in the store today and what is needed for most recipes is actually ‘Cultured’ rather than the liquid that is leftover after churning butter.

 The first Substitute Buttermilk recipe we are making is technically referred to as ‘Acidified Buttermilk’.
 The addition of an acid, such as lemon juice or white vinegar causes a chemical reaction curdling the milk and causing it to sour in only around 5-10 minutes.

-The second Substitute Buttermilk recipe is even easier, it is a 50/50 mixture of Plain Greek Yogurt and Milk.
-I like this option the best, it’s the Substitute Buttermilk I would actually just eat plain by itself, and I feel it’s a more authentic Cultured Buttermilk Substitute.
+The second recipe is even easier, it is a 50/50 mixture of Plain Greek Yogurt and Milk.
+I like this option the best, it’s the Substitute Buttermilk I would actually just eat plain by itself, and I feel it’s a more authentic Cultured variety.

 If it’s me, and I am using this as a Buttermilk Marinade for chicken or pork, I would use the 50/50 yogurt and milk recipe.
 Many Chicken Marinade recipes use yogurt already, so you’re not doing anything weird or unusual.

-If it’s for Buttermilk Pancakes, biscuits or other baked goods, either the acidified Buttermilk Substitute recipe or the 50/50 Yogurt recipe is fine.
+If it’s for Pancakes, biscuits, or other baked goods, either the acidified Buttermilk Substitute recipe or the 50/50 Yogurt recipe is fine.

-- How long does a Buttermilk Substitute last?
+- How long does it last?
 Stored in the refrigerator in an airtight container both of these recipes will last as long as the expiration date listed on the milk (or yogurt).
 Simply give it a good stir before using and you are good to go.